jaleelbrigham/jaleelbrigham/README.md

 - 🧠 getting more comfortable with pandas aand python in particular

 ## what i’m aiming for
-- 🎯 build a portfolio that doesn’t look like everyone else’s
+- 🎯 build a portfolio that's unique to my own experience
 - 🚀 land a solid data science/analyst internship for summer 2027
 - 🛠️ get sharp enough to take raw data and turn it into something people can use daily